bucaps/marss-riscv/README.md

 ### Using simulate script
 Alternatively, you can use the provided simulation script (`simulate.c`) provided [here](https://github.com/bucaps/marss-riscv/tree/master/scripts) which forks a child process.
 Child enters the simulation mode and execs the command.
 Parent process waits for the child to complete and then switches MARSS-RISCV back to emulation mode.
 Using this script it is possible to simulate any program without need to modify and re-compile the source code.
 Since child switches to simulation mode before calling `exec()`, `exec()` also runs in the simulation mode.
 Hence, performance statistics generated at the end of the simulation will also include stats for `exec()`.

+### Running benchmarks
+We have provided a detailed step-by-step comprehensive tutorial [here](https://marss-riscv-docs.readthedocs.io/en/latest/sections/running-full-system.html) which configures MARSS-RISCV to simulate a simple 5-stage 32-bit in-order RISC-V processor and run [CoreMark](https://github.com/eembc/coremark), an industry-standard benchmark that measures the performance of central processing units (CPU) and embedded microcrontrollers (MCU).

 ## Viewing live simulation stats
 You can view live simulation stats using the provided `stats-display` tool.
 First, open a new terminal before executing the simulator and launch `stats-display`: